FreeRADIUS/wiki.freeradius.org/Rlm_smsotp.md

     make install

 # Configuration
-In order to active smsotp, first of all the Auth-Type must be set to smsotp for the user.
-In order to that to all users, add the following line to the users file:
+To active smsotp the Auth-Type must be set to smsotp for the user.
+This can be done for all users by adding the following line to the users file:

     DEFAULT Auth-Type := smsotp

-In order that radius knows what to do with the Auth-Type the file sites-enabled/default need to be modified to include the following in the sections authenticate and Authorize:
+Freeradius needs to know what to do with the Auth-Type smsotp so the file sites-enabled/default need to be modified to include the following in the sections authenticate and Authorize:

         authenticate {